jegali/CPyU/Disassembler/README.md

 ![Masswerk_Disassembler](/images/masswerk-disassembler.png)

 I rebuilt the interface in PyQT.
 For that, you have to install PyQT6 via the pip command in Powershell or terminal under MacOS / Linux.
 Interestingly enough, the PyQT-install also installs a tool called pyuic (pyuic6 for version 6) and a version of the qt-designer.
 The designer is used to build the GUI and pyuic is used to transform the GUI-Metadata to python code.
-Pyuic is not installed on the main path under Windows, but during the innstall you are informed where the file is stored.
+Pyuic is not installed on the main path under Windows, but during the install you are informed where the file is stored.

 ```bash
 pip install pyqt6